-It was thus that the first anti-feudal mass movement began to take shape - the movement for tenancy reforms.
+It was thus that the first anti-feudal mass movement in our country began to take shape-the movement for tenancy reform.
 The demand was raised that the jenmi's right of eviction should be curtailed and that he should not be allowed to take excessive rents from tenants.
-Committee after committee studied the problem, drafted bills, made recommendations, etc., with a view to solving the problem of land relations in Malabar, Cochin and Travancore.
-Tenants' associations were organized, deputations led, meetings held and forms of agitation resorted to by the well-to-do peasants (mostly kanamdars) from whose ranks are drawn the professionals and government officials.
+Committee after committee studied the problem, drafted bills, made recommendations etc..

+with a view to solving the problem of land relations in Malabar, Cochin and Travancore.
+Tenants' associations were organised, deputations led, meetings held and other forms of agitation resorted to by the well-to-do peasants (mostly kanamdars) from whose ranks are drawn the professionals and Government officials.

-It is true that this was not a mass movement in the full sense of the term since its demands were confined to that which affected the kanamdars; the large mass of peasants, the verumpattamdars, were kept out of the movement.
-It was, however, a mass movement in a general sense, since the target of attack of the agitators - the jenmi - was the common oppressor of the entire peasantry.
-The leaders of the movement in Malabar did, of course, subsequently (after 1930) join hands with the jenmis against the mass of peasantry but they did the preliminary job of making the struggle against the jenmi a national and popular movement.
-Hence, though the organized peasant movement of the last five decades has had to contend with the treachery of the original leaders of the tenancy movement and evolve a new leadership, there is no doubt that it was the tenancy movement that gave our peasants the first elements of class consciousness - the consciousness that they should unite as a class and fight their enemy, the jenmu.
+It is true that this was not a mass movement in the full sense of the term, since its demands were confined to those that affect the kanamdars; the large mass of peasants, the verumpattamdars, were kept out of the purview of the movement.
+It was however a mass movement in a general way, since the target of attack by the agitators, the jenmi, was the common oppressor of the entire peasantry.
+The leaders of the movement did of course subsequently (after 1930) join hands with the jenmis against the mass of peasantry but they did the preliminary job of making the struggle against the jenmi a national and popular movement.
+Hence, though the organised peasant movement of the last decade and a half has had to contend with the treachery of the original leaders of the Tenancy Movement and evolve a new leadership, there is no doubt that it was the Tenancy Movement that gave our peasants the first elements of class consciousness, the consciousness that they should unite as a class and fight their enemy, the jenmi.

-Having far more of a mass character than the tenancy movement but far less clear in regard to its class content was the movement of the oppressed and untouchable castes for social equality.
-It was towards the end of the nineteenth and the beginning of the twentieth centuries that the Nairs and Ezhavas began to organize themselves into caste associations, the Nair Service Society and the S N.D.P.
-Yogam.
-The circumstances under which they organized were described by one author as follows:
+Having far more of a mass character than the Tenancy Movement but far less clear in regard to its class content was the movement of the oppressed and untouchable castes for social equality.
+It was towards the end of the nineteenth and the beginning of the twentieth centuries that the Nayars and the Ezhavas began to organise themselves into their caste associations, the Nayar Service Society and the S. N. D. P. Yogam.
+The circumstances under which they were organised are described by one author as follows:

-It was on Edavam 2, 1708, Malayalam Era (May 16, 1903) that the S.N.D.P.
-Yogam was registered.
+"It was on Edavam 2, 1078, Malayalam era (May 16, 1903) that the S. N. D. P. Yogam was registered.
 The origin of the Yogam is a confluence of two streams, one spiritual, the other political.

-In the year 1067 Malayalam Era (1891-92 A D.), over 10,000 people signed and submitted the famous Malayalee Memorial to the Maharaja of Travancore in which it was demanded that the political rights of the Malayalees should be protected against the attacks of outsiders.
-That Memorial sharply accused the Government of having refused admission of Ezhavas in government schools and doing nothing to safeguard their rights.
-The reply of the Government to this Memorial said that the Ezhavas were quite satisfied with their traditional occupations like agriculture, toddy-tapping, coir-making, etc., that they were not interested in higher education or government service; and that political agitators had just included them among the signatories to the Memorial in order to increase their numerical strength.
+"In the year 1067 Malayalam Era (1891-92 A.D.), over 10,000 people signed and submitted the famous Malayalee Memorial to the Maharajah of Travancore in which it was demanded that the political rights of the Malayalees should be protected against the attacks of outsiders.
+That Memorial sharply accused the Government of having refused admission to Ezhavas in Government schools and doing nothing to safeguard their rights.
+The reply of the Government to this Memorial said that Ezhavas were quite satisfied with their traditional occupations like agriculture, toddy tapping, coir-making, etc.; that they were not interested in higher education or Government service; and that political agitators had just included them among the signatories to the Memorial in order to increase their numerical strength.